Celebrated (part eighteen)

 Hector saw the cheeks pinken.
 It was the return of purpose, this, driving off the sickly pallor.
 Enderley had found a thing to correct.

-I’ll let the poor old bastard go off pleased with himself, Hector thought, and didn’t make the excuse, though inside he said it.
+I’ll let the poor old bastard go off pleased with himself, Hector thought, and didn’t make the excuse, though on the inside he said it.
 Had to see my gents into theirs, didn’t I?

 “What is that?”